-Hospice services are covered on the basis of periods and require prior authorization.
+Hospice services are covered on the basis of periods.
 A recipient may elect to receive hospice care during one or more of the following election periods:

 - An initial 90-day period;

 - A subsequent 90-day period; and

 - Subsequent periods of 60 days each (requires prior authorization).